Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Introduction

 To reduce complexity, several distributed baselines adopt simple linear beamformers such as \ac{mrt}, \ac{zf}, or their variants~\cite{moewin2023jsac,meixia2024twc,halim2022oj,halim2023oj,Bacci2023taes,luca2025taes}.
 While computationally efficient, these heuristic methods often incur noticeable performance losses compared with optimization-based designs.
 More recently, distributed cooperative beamforming approaches based on statistical \ac{csi} have been proposed for \ac{leo} networks~\cite{zack2025twc}.
 However, these methods are typically restricted to specific \ac{isl} topologies and struggle to accommodate the diverse variation of \ac{isl} connectivity in practice~\cite{halim2021vtm}.
 Moreover, scalability remains an issue, as existing solutions often rely on sequential execution or centralized information fusion.

 This paper aims to bridge the above gaps by developing a \emph{decentralized} cooperative beamforming framework for networked \ac{leo} satellites that (i) avoids reliance on instantaneous \ac{csi}, (ii) is agnostic to the underlying \ac{isl} topology, and (iii) scales to large constellations through \emph{fully parallel} per-satellite execution with manageable local computational complexity and network-wide signaling overhead.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Statistical-\ac{csi}-based cooperative beamforming formulation:} We consider a networked \ac{leo} downlink in which multiple satellites jointly serve multiple \acp{ut} via cooperative beamforming over \acp{isl}.
-To circumvent the reliance on hard-to-acquire instantaneous \ac{csi} in \ac{leo} systems, we adopt a statistical-\ac{csi}-based performance metric and formulate a per-satellite power-constrained sum-rate maximization problem using a hardening-bound-based ergodic rate lower bound.
+Motivated by the short coherence time and long propagation delays of \ac{leo} links, which make instantaneous \ac{csi} acquisition unreliable across cooperating satellites, we adopt a statistical-\ac{csi}-based metric and formulate a per-satellite power-constrained sum-rate maximization problem using a hardening-bound-based ergodic rate lower bound.

-\item \textbf{Topology-agnostic and fully parallel decentralized design:} Building on a centralized \ac{wmmse}-based formulation, we develop a topology-agnostic decentralized cooperative beamforming framework by localizing a carefully selected set of globally coupled variables whose dimensions are \emph{independent} of the antenna number.
+\item \textbf{Topology-agnostic and fully parallel decentralized design:} Building on a centralized \ac{wmmse}-based formulation, we develop a topology-agnostic decentralized cooperative beamforming framework by localizing a carefully selected set of globally coupled variables whose dimensions are \emph{independent} of the antenna number, a property essential for alleviating \ac{isl} overhead.
 Network-wide consistency is enforced via \ac{cadmm} over an arbitrary connected \ac{isl} graph.
-Importantly, the resulting algorithm admits \emph{fully parallel execution} across all satellites, making it applicable to representative Ring, Star, and Mesh topologies as well as general connected \ac{leo} networks, with guaranteed convergence.
+Importantly, the resulting algorithm admits \emph{fully parallel execution} across all satellites, making it applicable to representative Ring, Star, and Mesh topologies as well as \emph{general connected \ac{leo} networks}, with guaranteed convergence.
+Topology-agnosticism is essential to adapt to dynamic \ac{leo} \ac{isl} re-formation, requiring no re-derivation when the cooperating graph changes.